sailfish009/openstructure/modules/img/base/doc/img.rst

 Point
 ^^^^^^^^

+.. class:: Point(x=0, y=0, z=0)
+           Point(x=0, y=0)

   This class represents an image pixel.
 It is defined using three integer numbers, corresponding to the pixel’s indexes along the weight and depth dimensions respectively.
   For 2-dimensional images, the 3rd index can be omitted.

-  .. class:: ost.img.Point(x=0, y=0, z=0)¶
-  .. class:: ost.img.Point(x=0, y=0)

 Size
 ^^^^^^^^

+.. class:: Size(width, height, depth)
+           Size(width, height)

   This property describes the size of an image.
 It is defined using three integer numbers: When depth is not specified, the size is assumed to refer to a 2D image two-dimensional  (depth=1).

-  .. class:: ost.img.Size(width, height, depth)¶
-  .. class:: ost.img.Size(width, height)

   The Size class can be passed to the CreateImage function to define the size of the image being created.

   .. code-block:: python